 If you love burrata make this Burrata Charcuterie board.
 Again using one cheese makes such a statement on your cheeseboard.

 Parmigiano-Reggiano has been called one of the world's greatest cheeses

 - A true Parmigiano-Reggiano cheese comes from the Parma-Reggio region of Italy and it has a rich history that dates back centuries.

-- Parmigiano-Reggiano, it is made with only three ingredients, milk that is produced in the Parma/Reggio region, salt, and rennet which is a natural enzyme.
+- Parmigiano-Reggiano is made with only three ingredients, milk that is produced in the Parma/Reggio region, salt, and rennet which is a natural enzyme.
 I love the fact this cheese doesn't contain any additives or artificial ingredients.
 This is pride in cheesemaking.